-In 2014, for the 5th consecutive summer, I led free public telescope viewing at Hurricane Ridge in Olympic National Park, 18 miles from Port Angeles, Washington.
-I hope to see YOU next summer!
+In 2015, for thesixthconsecutive summer, I will lead free public telescope viewing at Hurricane Ridge in Olympic National Park, 18 miles from Port Angeles, Washington.
+I hope to see YOU this summer!
 The featured objects to see will include planet Saturn and her moons, globular cluster M13, planetary nebula M57 (a.k.a.
 The Ring Nebula), galaxy M31 (a.k.a.
 The Andromeda Galaxy) -- and many more.

 In the summer of 2014, there were 1133 viewers who attended the 26 dates that were clear for viewing.
 The programs in 2010, 2011, 2012 and 2013 had 820, 659, 484 and 683 viewers, respectively.

-Click on 2014 SCHEDULE above to see the dates and times of last year's programs.
-Next year's calendar will be posted after the new year.
+Click on 2015 SCHEDULElinkabove to see the dates and times of this year's programs.

 Both the Telescope Program and the Full Moon Hikes will cancel if there is cloud cover.
 For cancellation due to clouds, visitors can call the Hurricane Ridge Road Hotline on the day of the program after 3 pm.
 (360) 565-3131.

 It is sold at the ONP Visitor Center bookstore (Port Angeles).